E3 Series Shinkansen: E3 series "R" sets

-The full-production trainsets built from 1996 for the Akita Shinkansen were 5-car sets, but sixth cars were added by the end of 1998.
+The full-production trainsets built from 1996 for the Akita Shinkansen were 5-car sets, but a sixth car were added by the end of 1998.
 A total of 26 Akita Shinkansen sets were in service by the end of 2005.
 Sets R1 to R16 were leased by East Japan Railway Company (JR East) from the owning company, Akita Shinkansen Sharyō Hoyū (秋田新幹線車両保有(株)), a third-sector company jointly owned by JR East and Akita Prefecture.
 This lease ended on 21 March 2010 with the dissolution of Akita Shinkansen Sharyō Hoyū.

 The E3 series sets were phased out following the introduction of new E6 series sets from March 2013, with 19 sets (114 vehicles) scheduled to be withdrawn during fiscal 2013.
 From the start of the 15 March 2014 timetable revision, E3 series trainsets were no longer used on Akita Shinkansen Komachi services.
 Two sets (R21 and R22) were used on Yamabiko and Nasuno services coupled to the E5/H5 series in their original "Komachi" colors before being retired on 31 October 2020.
 This is believed to have happened due to the decrease in passengers caused by the COVID-19 pandemic.

-Sets R2 - R16 (2nd generation)
+Sets R2 - R16 (2nd batch)

-These mass-produced sets were completed before the opening of the line in March 1997.
-They were originally five-car sets, but were converted to a six-car set by coupling the E328 series (third generation) between October and December of the following year.
-Therefore, at the coupling between the E329 and E328 series (cars 13 and 14), there is a "gauge cover" (the name was changed from pantograph cover on mass-produced cars) without a pantograph (the same applies to set R1, as shown in the second picture above).
+These mass-produced sets were completed before the opening of the Akita Shinkansen in March 1997.
+They were originally five-car sets, but were lengthened to six cars by coupling new E328 series (3rd generation) cars between October and December of the following year.
+As a result, an insulator cover (renamed from "pantograph cover" on the production sets) without a pantograph is located at the connection between the E329 and E328 cars (Cars 13 and 14).
+(The same applies to R1; it is the second cover shown in the photo above).